(date of last revision: June 30, 2020)

 Purposes for which we may Process your Personal Data: The purposes for which we may Process Personal Data, subject to applicable law, include:

 - Our Site: operating and managing our Site; providing content to you; displaying advertising and other information to you; and communicating and interacting with you via our Site.

 - Provision of services to you: providing our Site and other services to you (including suggesting content that may be of interest to you, based on your past activity); communicating with you in relation to those services; recommending content that may be of interest to you; and recommending your content to others.

 - Marketing communications: communicating with you via any means (including via email, telephone, text message, social media, post or in person) news items and other information in which you may be interested, subject to ensuring that such communications are provided to you in compliance with applicable law.

 - Disclosing Personal Data to our customers: in accordance with the provisions of this Policy and applicable law, we may disclose certain Personal Data to our customers.
-With your prior express consent, we may provide your personal data to our customers for the purposes of enabling them to contact you with information that may be of interest to you.
-Additionally, our Customers may contact you with information that may be of interest to you provided that such communication is not otherwise in breach of applicable laws.
+Our customers may contact you with information that may be of interest to you, provided that such communication is not otherwise in breach of applicable laws.